ayush-kumar-1/lovelace/Natural Language Processing/Comments & Recommendations from Jamell.md

 		5.3.5 - XLNet

 When it comes to LSA, N-grams, or any other technique we tested but didn't use - take it out.
 If it doesn't work - exclude it.

+### Replace Wordclouds with Bar Graphs
+Wordclouds are not considered professional enough for research, and sometimes are a reason to decline the paper altogether.
+Replacing them with bar graphs that show the top $n$ words or n-grams are more descriptive and allow for better checks of divergence.